Modeling and Encouraging Healthy Habits, and a Healthy Self-Image, for Kids:

 A Parents’ How-To

-Let’s face it; being a kid is tough business.
+Let’s face it; being a kid is a tough business.
 Whether we’re talking toddlers or teens, kids are bombarded with information, rules, media, and all the other minutiae of today’s childhood.
 Add their full-time job of growing up and figuring out who the heck they are into the mix, and, well… it’s no wonder they are tantrum-prone no matter their age.
 There’s a lot coming at them, and while we need to let them learn and make mistakes on their own, it is our job to model the right things to do and say, so that they can navigate the big, bad, wonderful world as emotionally and physically healthy sons and daughters.
 Here’s a list of do’s and don’ts to help you along the way.

 Don’t assume a kid understands the context of what they’re reading or viewing.